asksac/PrivateRouting/README.md

 Updates on 2020-10-14:
 - Support for an input map object to configure HAProxy rules
-- Refactor code into terraform modules
+- Refactor haproxy code from root module to sub-modules

 ## License